makinacorpus/DbToolsBundle/docs/content/configuration.md

 ### Excluded tables

 The `excluded_tables` parameter let you configure tables to exclude from backups.
-Give a configuration a per doctrine connection
+Give a configuration per doctrine connection.

 Default value is `null`: no table are excluded.